 Where will the counselling take place?

-This is conducted at my consulting rooms at Old Hall Street or Rodney Street, central Liverpool or Ullet Road, south Liverpool.
+This is conducted at my consulting rooms at Old Hall Street, central Liverpool or Ullet Road, south Liverpool.
 The premises are private, quiet and comfortable.

 How quickly can an initial consultation be made?